DanielPollithy/danielpollithy.github.io/_posts/2018-03-23-principal-components-analysis.md

    `covM = np.cov(M)`
 3. Find eigenvectors and eigenvalues of the covariance matrix `[latent,coeff] = np.linalg.eig(covM)`
-4. Order the eigenvectors by their eigenvalues and you obtain the principal components 4.1 Sort the eigenvalues ascending `idx = np.argsort(latent)[::-1]` 4.2 Sort the eigenvectors `coeff = coeff[:,idx]`
+4. Sort the eigenvectors by their eigenvalues and you obtain the principal components
+   1. Sort the eigenvalues `idx = np.argsort(latent)[::-1]`
+   2. Sort the eigenvectors `coeff = coeff[:,idx]`
 5. Use matrixmultiplication to project the data in the new space `new_points = np.dot(coeff.T, M)`

-ToDo: insert full method

 ## Toy data

-Let's build a toy data set of which we can prove that the pca function is working:
+Let's build a toy data set of which we know how pca should align it:
 ```
 A = array([
     list(range(0, 11)) + list(range(0, 7)),